 Friday Pattern Company Joan Trousers

-Fabric from Escape and Create (I think this is the same one!)
+Fabric from Escape and Create (no longer available)

 I absolutely loved my first pair of Joans, but the fabric didn't wear brilliantly.
 I used a much higher quality viscose-rich ponte for these and its worn a lot better.
 I find that the knees stretch out of shape more quickly, but I don't know if that's the fabric or the slimmer cut.
 Maybe a combination of both!